 1. Talk to people (family, friends, strangers, people from other labs)

 Learn by doing!
 This may seem like a no-brainer, but talking to people outside your lab about your work is a great way to get started on the path to better communication.
 COMPASS’ advice is to keep in mind who you are talking to, and why what you are studying might matter to them.
-There are lots of great tips on COMPASSblogs to get you started; check here, here, and here.
+Starting with a Message Box is always a good idea.

 2. Take a course or get a (part-time) job